ivymayhem/aero-zeppelin/content/collections/pages/about-this-starter-kit.md

     content:
       -
         type: text
-        text: 'Turns out, I''m kind of picky when it comes to themes.
-And I didn''t like a single one they offered.
+        text: "Turns out, I'm kind of picky when it comes to themes.
+And I didn't like a single one they offered.
 So I said screw it, Statamic is better anyway.
-So let''s just create a theme that I like for a system that I know.'
+So let's just create a theme that I like for a system that I know."
   -
     type: heading
     attrs: